 Comprised of two ski areas and some 2,600 acres—Whakapapa and Turoa—Ruapehu is the largest ski resort in New Zealand.
 That isn't saying all that much actually, since the country's resorts tend to be small.
 The good news is they have a lot of heart.
 Seriously.
 Kiwi skiers are anything if not enthusiastic, and the culture is less about attitude than goofiness and pure unadulterated fun.

 Mt.
 Hutt may not be very big—some 25 trails in fact—but it's worth the trip just for the views.
 On a clear day, spot the Pacific stretching beyond the plains in one direction and the southern Alps in the other.
 A few double-black chutes, some hike-to terrain, and locals BBQ tailgating in the parking lot sweeten the pot.

 Let's be honest, Australia isn't exactly renowned as a ski destination.
 But if you're there already, you'll find a novel ski experience at Thredbo.
 Situated on the flanks of the country's tallest peak, Mt.
 Kosciuszko, Thredbo gets a mere 80 or so inches of snow a year, but the resort has the biggest snowmaking operation in the southern hemisphere.
 And who can argue with racing by exotic gum trees?

-It takes about 45 minutes to take the three lifts and bus up to Blackcomb Glacier, but the combo of summer weather and soft glacier skiing is nothing short of brilliant.
+It takes about 45 minutes, three lifts, and bus up to get to Blackcomb Glacier, but the combo of summer weather and soft glacier skiing is nothing short of brilliant.
 Watch all the tykes at summer camp, race a few lines yourself, then head off for the next activity in Whistler's summer playground: downhill biking, hiking, or beer swilling at the base area?